TommyMart/Data_Visualisation_API/readme.md

 ---

+***API Functionality Testing ***

+For easy testing of the app's functionality, please firstly create and seed the tables in the database.
+This will allow the tables to be created and populated so that queries can be ran.
+To achieve this please enter the following code into your terminal window:

+- Create the tables - `flask db create`
+    - If successful, `Tables created`, will be printed to the terminal window.

+- Seed the tables - `flask db seed`
+    - If successful, `Tables seeded`, will be printed to the terminal window.

+If you have created and seeded the tables but would like delete all the data in the app's database please enter the following code into your terminal window.

+- Drop the tables - `flask db drop`
+    - If successful, `Tables dropped`, will be printed to the terminal window.

+If you would like to start a fresh app database, with no pre seeded data, please create the tables but do not seed them.

+---

 ### R1.
 Explain the problem that this app will solve, and explain how this app solves or addresses the problem.

 This application addresses several key issues related to event management and social interactions around events.
 The primary problem it solves is providing a secure and efficient platform for users to manage event access, ticketing, and communication with friends.